About Human Rights Defense Center

 The Human Rights Defense Center (HRDC) was originally founded in 1990 in Washington state as Prisoners' Legal News (later Prison Legal News).
 The initial purpose of the organization was to publish a monthly newsletter of the same name to give a voice to prisoners, their families and others affected by criminal justice policies in Washington.
 By 1993 the newsletter had grown into a magazine with nationwide news coverage and circulation.

-From the modest beginnings of a prison-based newsletter with a $50 budget and an all-volunteer grassroots base, HRDC has grown into a national 501(c)(3) organization with 9 full-time employees, including two staff attorneys.
-HRDC is based in Brattleboro, Vermont and has a southeast office in Nashville, Tennessee.
+From the modest beginnings of a prison-based newsletter with a $50 budget and an all-volunteer grassroots base, HRDC has grown into a national 501(c)(3) organization with 10 full-time employees, including three staff attorneys.
+HRDC is based in Lake Worth, Florida and has an office in Nashville, Tennessee.

 For more information about HRDC's work and accomplishments please review our annual reports, which are available here.

 Site Designed, Developed and Maintained by Rebel CIO